Republican Health Care: A Mother’s Heartbreaking Plea For Senator To ‘Stand Up To This Immoral Bill’

 New provisions in the legislation include scrapping the requirement that people must buy insurance from approved Affordable Care Act intermediaries.
 The penalty tax for not having insurance will also be done away with.

-Some of the significant changes to Trump’s potentially legacy-defining legislation include the rolling back of Medicaid, but with a provision that would lessen the initial impact on Americans who are most likely to lose cover after the bill is passed.
+Some of the significant changes to Trump’s potentially legacy-defining legislation include the rolling back of Medicaid, but with a provision that would lessen the initial impact on Americans who are most likely to lose coverage after the bill is passed.

 Although low-income earners may not be adversely affected in the short-term, deeper future cuts will hit those Americans the hardest.